ttmarek/rangle-blogs/form-analytics/README.md

-When you land on the page Redux fires a `ROUTE_CHANGED` action, then an action for each form field change, and finally an action when a user attempts to buy something but fails to proceed because of invalid form inputs.
+When you land on the page Redux fires a `ROUTE_CHANGED` action, then an action for each form field change, and finally an action when a user attempts to buy something but fails to proceed because of invalid inputs.

 Update the form with valid inputs this time.
 None of the form fields should have a red outline and the `Buy Now` button should be enabled.
 Click the `Buy Now`